Which place is cheaper, Warsaw or Athens?

 Warsaw is generally not very walkable.
 Many sights are spread out, so walking between attractions isn't always the best option.

 Visitors can find plenty of fun things to do in both Athens and Warsaw.
-With generally more activities and things to do, visitors tend to spend more time in Athens than Warsaw.
+With generally more activities and things to do, visitors tend to spend more time in Athens than in Warsaw.
+Usually, 3-7 days is a good amount of time for Athens, and 1-3 days is enough time in Warsaw.

 Athens is a bustling city that offers something for everyone.
+The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 Many travelers enjoy the museums and nightlife when visiting the destination of Warsaw.
 The old town is one of the main draws for visitors.
 One day is often enough time to do most activities.